samhamm/mousetrap/README.md

 --

-This is the the first commit on the "sam/feature-1" branch
+This is the first commit on the "sam/feature-1" branch

+--

+This is the second commit on the "sam/feature 1" branch